Dr. Julian Damashek

 Arijana Dautovic (’23)

 Arijana worked on a field project studying microbes in the Mohawk River.
-She also really enjoyed measuring worms (don’t we all).
+She also really enjoyed measuring earthworms.

 Matt Fedullo (’20)